huonwe/webscreen/doc/quick-start-redroid.md

 2. Enter the PIN configured in the docker-compose file (default: `123456`).

 3. Inside the console, you should see the `redroid` device listed.
 Click to connect and control.
-If you can't see it, connect the device (ip: `redroid`, port: `5555`) manually.
+If you can't see it, connect the device (ip: `127.0.0.1` if host mode, else 'redroid', port: `5555`) manually.

 ## TroubleShooting